 The fine white sands that made this island world-famous invite you to leave your flip-flops behind and go barefoot in their powdery softness.
 Island hopping and water sports will fill your days with discovery and adventure, while at nightfall, candlelit sandcastles, fire dancers and music of all genres lend a fun and easy-going atmosphere over the island.
 Bring your friends or make new ones at the bar—the world parties here!

-HOW TO GET THERE AirAsia Zest flies from Manila to Kalibo.
-From Kalibo Airport, it takes 1–2 hours by bus/van (from PHP 200) to Caticlan Jetty and 20 minutes by boat (PHP25 + PHP75 environmental fee + PHP100 terminal fee) to Boracay.
+HOW TO GET THERE AirAsia flies to Kalibo from Manila and Kuala Lumpur.
+From Kalibo Airport, it takes 1–2 hours by bus/van (from PHP 200) to Caticlan Jetty and 20 minutes by boat (PHP25/100 depending on craft + PHP75 environmental fee + PHP100 terminal fee) to Boracay.
+From there, take a tricycle or van to your hotel (from PHP50.)
+Alternatively, if you are flying in from Manila, one-way island transfers are available onboard your flight for PHP520.

 2. El Nido and Taytay, Palawan: Limestone & Lagoons